R.E.S.P.E.C.T.

 Deep Beauty in the Desert with Aidlin Darling Design

-The inception of the project, situated on a rocky plateau above the Coachella Valley, is rooted in reverence to its natural surroundings.
+The inception of the project, situated on a rocky plateau in the California desert, was rooted in reverence for its natural surroundings.

 Architecture by Aidlin Darling Design